ktabori/count-code/README.md

 - Web server with PHP compability.

 ##Setup instruction
-- Copy "count-code" folder into your projects root folder
+- Copy "count-code" folder into your projects root folder.
--
+- Check http://YOUR_URL/count-code/lines-of-code, if you can se the result, than job is done.
+- You can add DIY panel on your Status Board.